Hundred Guilder Print

-The Hundred Guilder Print is an etching by Rembrandt.
-The etching's popular name derives from the large sum of money supposedly once paid for an example.
+The Hundred Guilder Print is an etching with drypoint by Rembrandt, measuring 278 x 388 mm (platemark).
+The etching's popular name derives from the large sum of money supposedly charged for it.
 It is also called Christ healing the sick, Christ with the Sick around Him, Receiving Little Children, or Christ preaching, since the print depicts multiple events from Matthew 19 in the New Testament, including Christ healing the sick, debating with scholars and calling on children to come to him.
 The rich young man mentioned in the chapter is leaving through the gateway on the right.